Dungeon Explorer II: Development and release

 Dungeon Explorer II was first previewed through video game magazines in 1992, while its release date was postponed several times before release.
 The soundtrack was composed by Yoshio Tsuru of Compozilla, although he is not named as such in the credits of the game.
 Turbo Technologies handled the English translation and localization, while American publisher Working Designs were responsible for the English voice acting.

 Dungeon Explorer II was first published by Hudson Soft for the TurboDuo in Japan on March 26, 1993, and in North America by Turbo Technologies on October of the same year.
 On May 21, albums containing music tracks from the game were published exclusively in Japan by Hudson Soft.
-Due to its release towards the end of the add-on's lifecycle, the North American release has since become one of the more expensive titles on the platform, with copies of fetching over US$350 on the secondary video game collecting market.
+Due to its release towards the end of the add-on's lifecycle, the North American release has since become one of the more expensive titles on the platform, with copies fetching over US$100 on the secondary video game collecting market.
 The title has received multiple re-releases in recent years on various digital distribution platforms such as the Virtual Console, PlayStation Network and Nintendo eShop.